-On September 20, 2022, the Organization entered into a lease agreement for a warehouse in Brea (Unit F), California.
+On January 1, 2024, the Organization amended an lease agreement for warehouses in Brea (Unit E and F), California.
 The lease is for two years and doesn't include any option to extend.
 The lease agreement does not contain any residual value guarantees or restrictive covenants.